 Here are all the Warner Bros HBO Max movies released or coming in 2021

-In 2021, HBO Max is offering all of Warner Bros.
-2021 theatrical films on the same day they are released in theaters in the US.
+In 2021, HBO Max has dropped all of Warner Bros.
+2021 theatrical films on the same day they were released in theaters in the US.
 This is a bold and game-changing move, to say the least.
 If you don’t already have HBO Max we highly recommend it.

 Read more: Best HBO Max movies

 You can sign up for HBO Max now at the link below, where it will cost just $14.99 a month.

 So, what movies can you expect to stream on the service, and why is Warner Bros. doing this anyway?
 Here’s what we know about this highly unusual movie release strategy for one of the biggest movie studios in Hollywood.